Elon Musk: Five Tips for Young People to Succeed in Life

 This is the first tip you mentioned Musk.
 “Do things that are useful to your fellow men and to the world.
 It is difficult to be useful, very difficult”, He assured.

-From their point of view, living a useful life is something that it must be worth it: “That is a good life, a life worth living,” he added.
+From his point of view, living a useful life is something that should be worth living: “That is a good life, a life worth living,” he added.

 Contribute to society